rhushikesh2000/Spring_Framework_Tutorial/01-Introduction of Spring Framework/Benefits of using Spring .md

-## Spring Framework in Java: Features
+## Spring Framework in Java: advantages
 Using the Spring framework, developers can leverage the below-listed advantages:

 - Pre-defined Templates